How to use side lighting in photography – direction of light

 Mood is affected by the amount and appearance of shadows in an image and, as side light is directional light it creates shadows.
 So we need to consider what feeling we want to convey with the type of light and the quality of the light for dramatic effect.
 Quality of light refers to hard and soft lighting.

-Hard light produces hard shadows with crisp edges and creating high contrast that feels dynamic.
-Soft light produces soft shadows with a slow transition from light to dark and convey deeper emotion.
-In addition, images with deep shadow are considered moodier than images with minimal shadows, which feel more uplifting.
+Hard light produces hard shadows with crisp edges creating high contrast that feels dynamic.
+Soft light produces soft shadows with a slow transition from light to dark and conveys deeper emotion.

 For example with natural lighting:

-• When you use direct sunlight to light a subject on a bright sunny day, shadows are crisp and clearly defined.
+- When you use direct sunlight to light a subject on a bright sunny day, shadows are crisp and clearly defined.
 This is referred to as hard light and it creates harsh shadows.
 The harder the light, the more defined the contrast will be between light and shadow.

 Portrait lighting for emotional images:

-• To reduce deep shadows and create a lighter mood, use a reflector as a fill light on the shadow side of the face to bounce light back into the subject’s face and lighten shadow areas.
+- To reduce deep shadows and create a lighter mood, use a reflector as a fill light on the shadow side of the face to bounce light back into the subject’s face and lighten shadow areas.

-• Darken shadow areas areas for a moodier look by placing negative fill (black material of some sort) near the shadow side of the subject’s face to absorb light.
+- Darken shadow areas areas for a moodier look by placing negative fill (black material of some sort) near the shadow side of the subject’s face to absorb light.

-• Change the light quality from hard light to soft light for a more emotional mood by placing a diffuser between the light and the subject.
+- Change the light quality from hard light to soft light for a more emotional mood by placing a light diffuser between the light and the subject.
 This will partially block and therefore diffuse hard light hitting the subject, and create soft lighting, just like when clouds block direct sunlight on an overcast day.

 Portrait lighting for dynamic images:

-• Use a hard light source for hard lighting with crisp shadows for drama and energy.
+- Use a hard light source for hard lighting with crisp shadows for drama and energy

 Side lighting adds texture to photos